Strategy11/formidable-forms/readme.txt

 = Make Powerful Quiz Forms & Calculators =

-You can also use the Formidable form builder plugin to create quiz forms and calculator forms.
+You can also use Formidable to create quiz forms and calculator forms.

 More on quiz forms later, but here are some example web calculators you can quickly add to your WordPress site: